“Every master was once a beginner. Every pro was once an amateur.” — Robin Sharma

 Yes, first six months to 1 year of blogging is really the hardest but you should be aware of one simple thing that it takes time and consistency to build a money making blog.

 Just don’t look for shortcuts and get carried away if you don’t see results in terms of traffic and sales in the beginning, then you’ll be fine.

 Do you’ve any questions related to making money from blogging?
 What do you think are the reasons people quit within their first 6 months of blogging?
-Do you have any more tips on encouraging people to continue blogging without quitting on their first 6 months of blogging career?
+Do you have any more tips on encouraging people to continue blogging without quitting their blogging career?
 Do share your thoughts in the comments below.